Three Minute Thesis Competition 2022, deadline to register Fri 25 March

-After taking part in training (on 5 March), participants will take part in the the Oxford final, which this year will take place online on 30 April.
+After taking part in training (on 28 April), participants will take part in the the Oxford final, online, 17 May.
 The winner of the Oxford final will be entered into the national semi-finals, and if they are successful they will go on to the national final with their expenses paid to attend.

-Up to 4 finalists will all be awarded a gift voucher prize:
+Up to 4 finalists will all be awarded a high street gift voucher prize:

 - 1st prize: £200